1957 Memorial Cup: Memorial Cup final

 The Junior Canadiens arrived late for the first scheduled match in the best-of-seven final series.
 Ottawa's coach Sam Pollock stated that the CAHA advised the team to fly to Winnipeg, despite that flying was against team policy.
 The team was further delayed after the first two attempts for a charter from Winnipeg to Flin Flon both failed, and the third attempt was not available until a day later.
 CAHA second vice-president Gordon Juckes oversaw the playoffs and admitted that mistakes were made in planning transportation.

 Pollock criticized the CAHA for scheduling games in Flin Flon, which he felt gave the Bombers an unfair advantage as opposed to playing at a neutral location.
 He was also critical of the hospitality and amenities in the town which upset the local community.
 Bombers' president Jimmy Wardle responded by saying, "Flin Flon citizens are up in arms over criticism levelled at the town and its facilities by Ottawa [Junior Canadiens] officials who do not recognize, apparently, any part of Canada west of Ottawa".

 Pollock was ejected from game five for excessive vocal criticism on the on-ice officials during the second period, and later said that Flin Flon "can't win it honestly with that type of refereeing".
 Ernie Fedoruk wrote in the Regina Leader-Post that Pollock had "questioned the ancestry of the referees".
 The CAHA felt that Pollock's comments had a detrimental effect on the on-ice officials, and warned him that he would be suspended for any repeat incident.

 The Bombers became the first team from Western Canada since 1948 to win the Memorial Cup, when they defeated the Junior Canadiens by a 3–2 score in the seventh game.
-The Bombers were welcomed at the train station in Flin Flon by an estimated 4,000 cheering fans, the Hudson Bay Mining and Smelting Pipe Band, the Flin Flon School Band, and the local Navy League Cadet Corps drum and bugle band.
+The Bombers were welcomed at the train station in Flin Flon by an estimated 4,000 cheering fans, the Hudbay Pipe Band, the Flin Flon School Band, and the local Navy League Cadet Corps drum and bugle band.

 At the 1957 CAHA general meeting, delegates agreed to recommendations to prevent a repeat of mistakes and verbal outbursts by team officials.
 Motions were approved to have written policies for choosing the location of the finals, the methods of travel used by the teams, and for disciplinary sanctions.